HibberdLab/transrate/_src/getting_started.md

             --right right.fq
 ```

-Transrate uses SNAP to align the reads.
-Although SNAP is extremely fast compared to other aligners, this can still take a long time if you have a lot of reads.
+Transrate uses SNAP to align the reads and Salmon to assign multi-mapping reads probabilistically.
+Although both SNAP and Salmon are extremely fast compared to other tools, this can still take a long time if you have a lot of reads.
 If you have multiple processors or cores, you can use them to speed up the analysis by specifying the `--threads` option.
 For example if you have 32 cores:

 ```bash
 $ transrate --assembly transcripts.fa \